 Comply with opt out requests

-I know we discussed this earlier when talking about compliance, but it’s so important that it should be mentioned twice.
+I mentioned compliance earlier, but it’s so important that it should be mentioned twice.
 Respect your customers’ wishes.
 If they ask you to stop texting them, do it.
 You may even have customers who mean to text Stop or Opt Out but misspells their message accidentally, keeping them in your list.
-Make sure you’re always going through the text message replies (which should show up in whatever software you’re using to send your messages) to answer any questions or opt out people who aren’t interested.
+Make sure you’re always going through your text message replies (which should show up in whatever software you’re using to send your messages) to answer any questions or opt out people who aren’t interested.

 The Cost of SMS

 I’ve mentioned throughout this article that SMS messages aren’t cheap so I wanted to give you a run down of what these costs look like on a platform like Klaviyo.
 We have a monthly subscription which allows for 105,000 messages to 14k-15k people.
-This gets a little tricky because 105,000 seems like a ton of text messages, but where we end up using up all of our allowance is with the unique profiles.
+While 105,000 seems like a lot of text messages, the plan allows you to send to only 15,000 profiles.
 Whenever we have a big promotion going on and want to send text messages to everyone in our customer base, we upgrade our subscription for the month and then downgrade after the promotion to our normal subscription level.

 To Conclude